donomii/racketprogs/goStringTable/README.md

 ## Speed

-Going from number to string is an array lookup, so almost instant.
+Going from a symbol(a number) to string is an array lookup, so almost instant.

 Going from a string to a number requires a lookup in a Patricia (radix) tree, which means the time should be roughly log(n), where n is the number of stored strings.